andrewcameronsims/opengallery/README.md

 This is the database setup that we have been using in our production as well as our development environments.
 This ensures consistency across those contexts.
 The Ruby gem that is required to use this system is installed as a dependency in our Bundle file and Heroku takes care of most of the details during deployment.
 Most of our interaction with the database is done through ActiveRecord.
 We have occasionally needed to reset and reseed the database remotely and this can be done by running `heroku pg:reset DATABASE` and `heroku run rails db:seed` at the terminal.
+We chose to keep our database slim.
+We anticipated that a gratuitously complex database schema would result in problems during development and instead implemented our functionality through table relationships and client-side technologies (i.e. cookies).

 ### 8. Describe the architecture of your App.

 Our application follows the standard Model-View-Controller (MVC) architecture.
+This conceptualises a piece of software in terms of three functional modules:

+* The model contains the information and logic that is required to perform the functions of the app.
+* The view determines the information that will be presented to the user, and the manner in which this information will be presented.
+* The controller mediates user requests for information to the model and then determines how the view will be used in order to filter that information to the user.
+(E.g., by triggering one rather than another view)

+In Rails, this architecture is implemented by the ActiveRecord (model), ActionController (controller), and .erb templates (view).

 ### 9. Explain the different high-level components (abstractions) in your App.

+Our application implements the high-level abstractions of MVC in terms of the pre-existing Rails conventions.
+There are additional details on this level which can be described.
+For example, we have included additional methods within our model which allow it to be sorted according to user preferences before being passed to the view.

 ### 10. Detail any third party services that your App will use.

 * Mailgun